Skip to Tutorial Content

 • width and height: adjust the total plot size in units (“in”, “cm”, or “mm”)

-• If units are not specified, default is inches.
+• If units are not specified, the default is inches.

 • dpi: adjusts the plot resolution.
 This accepts a string or numeric input: